 Mercedes S-Class Coupe review

-The entry-level S500 version of the S-Class Coupe is a cut-price alternative to the Bentley Continental GT with even more tech, just as much luxury and strong performance.
+The Mercedes S-Class Coupe is an intriguing alternative to models like the Bentley Continental GT with even more tech, just as much luxury and strong performance.

 If that’s not enough, higher-performance models are available for those who want something a little more exclusive, with extra tyre-smoking appeal.

-In fact, the AMG S63 and AMG S65 models offer enough grunt to rival the Continental GT V8 S and GT Speed respectively - but opt for a car with those three famous AMG letters on the boot and you will have to pay handsomely for the privilege.
+In fact, the AMG S63 and AMG S65 models offer enough grunt to rival the Continental GT V8 S and GT Speed respectively - but opt for a car with those three famous AMG letters on the boot and you'll be looking at a six-figure price tag, which some people will struggle to justify.

 But all three engines are beautifully refined, smooth and eager to accelerate, and that’s why our pick of the range is the quick, comfortable and super-refined S500 Coupe.